Why does multiple myeloma cause pain?

 If these techniques don’t work, ask your doctor if you should take a fiber supplement or laxative to help relieve constipation.

 The pain from nerve compression in your spine can radiate, or spread, into your arms and legs.
-Shooting pain, numbness, or weakness in these appendages can be a sign of a nerve problem in your back.
+Shooting pain, numbness, or weakness in these appendages can signal a nerve problem in your back.
 Multiple myeloma and its treatments can also directly damage nerve cells.

 - gabapentin (Gralise, Neurontin, others)